 For example, say you run a meal-kit company, and one of your customers doesn’t receive something that was supposed to be in their order.
 The chatbot can use the business logic you’ve set to solve the problem right away and credit the missing item without ever having to involve an agent.

 Chatbot-to-human handover needs to be seamless.
 Make sure that a customer can always request to speak to a live agent and that a chatbot will introduce an agent into the conversation if need be.
 Nothing’s worse than dealing with an ineffective bot that can’t solve your problem and keeps blocking you from getting real help.

 Recent research by Dixa shows that 21% of consumers rate chatbots as wasting their time – this figure illustrates that, unfortunately, in many instances, chatbots are being used in the wrong way.
 They should by no means encourage deflection at all costs, but simply remove friction points in the customer experience by providing fast help to simple questions.
 The number one rule for introducing a chatbot to your support suite is to always have an agent available to take over from the bot, just in case the customer needs to speak to a human.

 If you take your time and introduce a great chatbot to your customer service suite in a strategic manner, you’ll see the results immediately.

 The better you get at utilizing chatbots, the more time your agents can spend on valuable questions that make a greater business impact.

 So what are you waiting for?!
-If you want to explore chatbot options for your business, check out our list of the top 7 chatbots for 2022.
+Check out what Dixa’s AI-powered Dixa Bot can do for you, or get in touch if you want a personal demo.
 And for a deeper dive on all things chatbot, check out Human!
 Agent!
 When and How to Successfully Elevate Your CX with Automation and Chatbots here.